cyb0rg71/Bug-Hunting-Cheatsheet/JWT attacks.md

 ```
 1. Send to Repeater.
 2. Go to JSON Web Token tab to change payload info.
-3. Go to JWT Editor to generate new RSA key kid.
+3. Go to JWT Editor to generate new RSA key.
 4. Go to JSON Web Token tab >> select Attack >> select Embedded JWK >> press OK to add new generated kid.
 5. Now send HTTP request.
 ```